huggingface/datasets/datasets/metashift/README.md

 - selected_classes: `list[string]`, list of the classes needed to generate the MetaShift dataset.
 - attributes_dataset: `bool`, default=False, to generate the MetaShift-Attributes dataset, set as True.
 Refer [MetaShift-Attributes Dataset](https://github.com/Weixin-Liang/MetaShift#bonus-generate-the-metashift-attributes-dataset-subsets-defined-by-subject-attributes) for more information.
 - attributes: `list[string]`, list of attributes classes needed to generate the Attributes dataset.
 You can find the full attribute ontology in the above link.
-- with_image_metadata: `bool`, default=False, to include image metadata, set as True.
-This will give additional metadata about each image.
+- with_image_metadata: `bool`, default `False`, whether to include image metadata.
+If set to `True`, this will give additional metadata about each image.
 See [Scene Graph](https://cs.stanford.edu/people/dorarad/gqa/download.html) for more information.
 - image_subset_size_threshold: `int`, default=25, The number of images required to consider a subset.
 If the number of images are less than image_subset_size_threshold, then the subset is not considered.
 - min_local_groups: `int`, default=5, The minimum number of local groups required to consider an object class.